pathminder/pathminder.github.io/_classes/monk.md

     text: |
       A monk of the silver fist begins his career with knowledge of three martial maneuvers.
 The disciplines available to him are Eternal Guardian, Iron Tortoise, and Mithral Current.
 A monk of the silver fist gains Bluff and Perform as class skills.

       Once the monk of the silver fist knows a maneuver, he must ready it before he can use it (see Maneuvers Readied, below).
-A maneuver usable by monk of the silver fist is considered an extraordinary ability unless otherwise noted in it or its discipline’s description.
-A monk of the silver fist’s maneuvers are not affected by spell resistance, and he does not provoke attacks of opportunity when he initiates one.
+A maneuver usable by monk of the silver fist is considered an extraordinary ability unless otherwise noted in it or its discipline's description.
+A monk of the silver fist's maneuvers are not affected by spell resistance, and he does not provoke attacks of opportunity when he initiates one.

       The monk of the silver fist learns additional maneuvers at higher levels, as indicated on Table: The Monk.
 The maximum level of maneuvers gained through monk of the silver fist levels is limited by those listed in that table as well, although this restriction does not apply to maneuvers added to his maneuvers known through other methods, such as prestige classes or the Advanced Study feat.
-A monk of the silver fist must meet a maneuver’s prerequisite to learn it.
+A monk of the silver fist must meet a maneuver's prerequisite to learn it.
 See the Systems and Use chapter in Path of War for more details on how maneuvers are used.

       Upon reaching 4th level, and at every even numbered initiator level thereafter (6th, 8th, 10th, and so on), the monk of the silver fist can choose to learn a new maneuver in place of one he already knows.
 In effect, he loses the old maneuver in exchange for the new one.
 He can choose a new maneuver of any level he likes, as long as he observes the restriction on the highest-level maneuvers he knows; the monk of the silver fist need not replace the old maneuver with a maneuver of the same level.
 He can swap only a single maneuver at any given level.
-A monk of the silver fist’s initiation modifier is Wisdom, and each monk of the silver fist level is counted as a full initiator level.
+A monk of the silver fist's initiation modifier is Wisdom, and each monk of the silver fist level is counted as a full initiator level.

       *Maneuvers Readied:* A monk of the silver fist can ready all three of his maneuvers known at 1st level, and as he advances in level and learns more maneuvers, he is able to ready more, but must still choose which maneuvers to ready.
 A monk of the silver fist must always ready his maximum number of maneuvers readied.
 He readies his maneuvers by meditating or performing martial katas for ten minutes.
 The maneuvers he chooses remain readied until he decides to practice again and change them.
 The monk of the silver fist does not need to sleep or rest for any long period of time in order to ready his maneuvers; any time he spends ten minutes meditating, he can change his readied maneuvers.